 Other symptoms that can signal a stroke include sudden:

-- numbness or weakness of the face, an arm, or a leg, especially if it’s only on one side
+- numbness or weakness of the face or the arms and legs, usually on one side

 - trouble understanding speech